Our Police 2000 - Present

-"What I'm going to introduce to the Baltimore Police Department … is to continue to bring cameras into interview rooms and make sure that we document and we record those interviews so there's no mistakes there," Batts said.
+"What I'm going to introduce to the Baltimore Police Department … is to continue to bring cameras into interview rooms and make sure that we document and we record those interviews so there are no mistakes there," Batts said.

 Batts made the comments while participating in a panel discussion at the University of Baltimore Law School with his predecessor Frederick H. Bealefeld III and State's Attorney Gregg L. Bernstein.

 Bernstein said eyewitness testimony is a powerful element at trial, which is why it is so important that investigators get the initial identification right.

 Identification policies have changed over the years.
 Bealefeld said in the 1980s officers were drafted to participate in live lineups — a practice police here have abandoned.

 Witnesses in Baltimore are shown a group of pictures, known as a "six-pack", containing the suspect and five other people, and asked to pick out the person they believe committed the crime.